cavefxa - What is a stack, and how does it overflow?

 Memory is divided into three regions: Data, Text, and Stack

-In the text segment one will find compiled C code turnt into machine code, machine code is not assembly, but directly consiting of binaries which can be executed by the computer, while assembly is a low-level programming language, that first requires assembling to be converted into machine code.
+In the text segment, one will find compiled C code turned into machine code.
+Machine code is not assembly, but directly consists of binaries which can be executed by the computer, while assembly is a low-level programming language that first requires assembling to be converted into machine code.

 ┌────────┐ Lower memory addresses